Our website uses cookies for statistical purposes.

 In terms of jobs accepted in Malta, it is necessary to obtain a work permit before relocation.
 Here is some other important information for those interested in living in Malta after Brexit:

-• UK citizens interested in retirement to Malta must prove a monthly income of at least EUR 541 or EUR 6,500 per year.
+- UK citizens interested in retirement to Malta must prove a monthly income of at least EUR 6,500 per each year spent in the country.

 Therefore, living in Malta after Brexit involves a number of rules that must be followed.
 That is why it is better to talk to a specialist in the field and find out what the formalities are for moving to Malta from UK.
 We are here to provide you with the necessary legal advice for the steps you have taken.